YIELD: WE BELONG TO THE LAND

 Responding to Maren Hassinger’s sculptural installation, Nature, Sweet Nature, on view at Oklahoma Contemporary, SPARK!
 Creative Lab sought to combine in-depth community dialogue and multidisciplinary artistic response to embody the rich complex layers that inform one small parcel of land in Oklahoma City.
 We warmly encouraged artists of all disciplines and the general public to participate in open workshops and contribute their unique voice to YIELD’s creation.

 Tilling the Soil: Panel Discussion | Open Workshop 1

 12-2 p.m.
 March 20 | Te Ata Theater

 SPARK!
-Creative Lab kicks off YIELD with a panel discussion and community dialogue exploring some of the complex layers that inform the land beneath us, including (but by no means limited to) indigenous, historical, cultural, civic and environmental perspectives.
-Lively questions and personal reflections are welcome!
-This workshop is open to the public.
-Participants will also have the opportunity to contribute to the collaborative poem that will serve as the bedrock of YIELD’s artistic work over the next nine weeks.
+Creative Lab kicked off YIELD with a panel discussion and community dialogue exploring some of the complex layers that inform the land beneath us, including (but by no means limited to) indigenous, historical, cultural, civic and environmental perspectives.
+Lively questions and personal reflections were welcomed!
+This workshop was open to the public.
+Participants also had the opportunity to contribute to the collaborative poem that served as the bedrock of YIELD’s artistic work over the next nine weeks.

 Dr. Bob Blackburn, historian

 Stephanie Jordan, Nature Conservancy/Okies for Monarchs

 Thuan Nguyen, Asian District Cultural Association

 Dr. Elisha Oliver, biocultural anthropologist, visual ethnographer and DEI consultant